OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 - How does the operating system use the principle of **virtualization** to manage the resources of a computer such as the process, memory, and file system?
-How does virtualization influence the way in which I program and use an operating system?
+How does virtualization influence the way in which I write programs and use an operating system?

 ### Next Steps